someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 5.2 Enter database password from step 2.2b

-5.3 Copy & paste the code below, but replace the text "wordpress_db"(i.e. 'wordpress_db' is replaced with something like: 'myfirstwordpress_db'.
-This is done twice, but use the same name for both) and other text in 'quotes' with the names you want..
-The text in quotes is needed later, so make sure you have it recorded somewhere.
+5.3 Copy & paste the code below, but replace the bold text: **wordpress_db** with something like: **myfirstwordpress_db**.
+This is done twice, but use the same name for both and replace the other text in '**quotes**' with the names you want..
+The new bold text is needed for the next step, so make sure you have it recorded somewhere.

 ```
 CREATE DATABASE wordpress_db; GRANT ALL PRIVILEGES ON wordpress_db.* TO 'wordpress_user'@'localhost' IDENTIFIED BY 'PASSWORD'; FLUSH PRIVILEGES; exit;
 ```

-**(wordpress_db, 'wordpress_user', 'PASSWORD', should be changed to something of your choice)**
+**wordpress_db, 'wordpress_user', 'PASSWORD', should be changed to something of your choice.
+Do not add or remove any of the quotations marks**

 ```
 cd /var/www/html/wordpress && sudo mv wp-config-sample.php wp-config.php && sudo nano wp-config.php